The Trupanion blog

-Whether you are vacationing with your pets, hiking the trails, or enjoying a family day outside – the health and safety of your pet is top of mind.
+Whether you are vacationing with your pets, hiking the trails, or enjoying a family day outside, the health and safety of your pet is top of mind.
 Humans and pets alike can benefit from proper hydration during the summer season.
-While you are out enjoying the sunshine with your furry friends, this dog dehydration treatment guide is a helpful tool for everyone from new to seasoned pet owners.
-We sat down with Trupanion veterinary technician, Aubrey Halvorsen, to further discuss dog dehydration treatment tips for pets of all ages to use throughout the summer season.
+While you’re out enjoying the sunshine with your furry friends, this dog dehydration treatment guide may be a helpful tool for everyone from new to seasoned pet owners.
+We sat down with Trupanion vet tech and claims specialist, Aubrey Halvorsen, to further discuss dog dehydration treatment tips for pets of all ages to use throughout the summer season.

 Dog dehydration treatment regimens for every pet owner to know